Demonic Apps Momo & Bluewhale Challenge Brainwashing Teens to Commit Suicide

-The phone app is a 50-days challenge that involves self-harm, watching demonic horror movies, and suicide towards the end of the challenge.
+The game’s mechanics is a 50-days challenge that involves self-harm, watching demonic horror movies, and suicide towards the end of the challenge.
 Tweens and teenagers are the usual victims.

 The bad news about Momo swept every major media outlet towards the end of February 2019.
-WhatsApp has 1.2 Billion users and YouTube with 5.5 Billion daily viewers.
-On February 28, there was a sudden shift of opinion from mainstream media.
-For 2-days, news flooded saying its a hoax, or was it to kill the news?
+WhatsApp has 1.2 Billion users, and YouTube with 5.5 Billion daily viewers.

 Filipino Parents share their horrible experience with “the master”